On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications

 \begin{proof} The fact that all the $q$-canonical divisors on $X$ are linearly equivalent combines with Lemma \ref{invlineq} to establish the first assertion.
-Now, if $\omega\in\Omega^{q}(X)_{\chi}$ then it can be presented as the product of $h_{\chi}$ with $\frac{\omega}{h_{\chi}}$, and the latter differential form must be $G$-invariant, i.e., in $\Omega^{q}(X)_{\mathbf{1}}$.
-The second assertion thus follows from the Proposition \ref{divgens}, Lemma \ref{dif-1}, and the fact that $u_{\overline{\chi},C}$ equals $o(C)-u_{\chi,C}$ if $u_{\chi,C}>0$ and vanishes otherwise (since $\overline{\chi}(C)=\zeta_{o(C)}^{-u_{\chi,C}}$).
+Now, if $\omega\in\Omega^{q}(X)_{\chi}$ then write it as $h_{\chi}\cdot\frac{\omega}{h_{\chi}}$ with $\frac{\omega}{h_{\chi}}\in\Omega^{q}(X)_{\mathbf{1}}$, and the second assertion now follows from Proposition \ref{divgens} and Lemmas \ref{tuchichibar} and \ref{dif-1}.
 The third assertion is proved just like Lemma \ref{decom}.
 This proves the lemma. \end{proof} The case $q=1$ in the last assertion of Lemma \ref{chardiff} generalizes the other part of Proposition 1.2 of \cite{[Z]} to this setting.